faraguti/AWS-CS-Server/README.md

 6. **Start the CS 1.6 Server**:

-   - Run the following command to start the server with the desired parameters:
+   - Now go back to /home/cs-server/cs1.6 folder and run the following command to start the server with the desired parameters:
      ```
      ./hlds_run -game cstrike +maxplayers 12 +map de_dust2
      ```